Motivate students to show what they know using these informational writing prompts for 5th grade.

 37. Explain how to add fractions.

-Now you have a ready-supply of informative prompts to add to your collection of 5th grade writing resources.
+You can now add these informative prompts to your collection of 5th grade writing activities.

-Before assigning these informational writing prompts for 5th, it might be helpful to review informative expository writing with students.
+Before assigning these informational writing prompts for 5th, it may help to review informative writing with students.